howlingsails/react-spring-docker-framework/README.md

 # Summary

-Prototype implementation of a completed development framework
+Prototype implementation of a completed development framework with infrastructure

 # Key Goals